ansible/ansible-runner/docs/python_interface.rst

 ------------------------

 A function passed to `__init__` of :class:`Runner <ansible_runner.runner.Runner>`, this is invoked every time an Ansible event is received.
 You can use this to inspect/process/handle events as they come out of Ansible.
+This function should return `True` to keep the event, otherwise it will be discarded.

 ``Runner.cancel_callback``
 --------------------------